-First at all, you need to know that every Town Hall has its specific regulation and times to proceed so, in order to have the correct answer to this question, you can ask us for a concrete town and type of works.
+First of all, you need to know that every Town Hall has its specific regulations and processing times.
+To provide the correct answer to this question, you can ask us about a specific town and type of works.

-In general, it is faster to get permission for a minor work, sometimes you just need to present the documents to let the Town Hall know about the works and you can start.
+In general, it is faster to get permission for minor works; sometimes, you just need to present the documents to inform the Town Hall about the works, and you can start.

-For the major works, it takes more time.
-It is due to the fact that they need to control that the project that have been submit it is according to the regulations.
-It takes time to have different people from the administration checking the project and the time depends on the previous projects they have to control, so it is not easy to have a specific time.
+For major works, it takes more time.
+This is because they need to ensure that the submitted project complies with regulations.
+The process involves different people from the administration checking the project, and the time depends on the number of previous projects they have to review, making it challenging to specify a precise timeframe.

-To be realistic, it is usually a matter of months, so if you are thinking of having mayor works done it is important to submit all the documents in the right time to avoid delays.
+To be realistic, it usually takes a matter of months.
+Therefore, if you are planning major works, it is crucial to submit all the documents at the right time to avoid delays.

-You can not start the works without having the permission from the Town Hall.
-Once you have received your licence, you can start the works within a period of, generally, a year.
+You cannot start the works without having the permission from the Town Hall.
+Once you have received your license, you can commence the works within a period, generally, of one year.

-If, after obtaining the licence, the works have not been completed within the established period, it is possibe to request an extension of the licence.
-If, despite the term granted by the extension (or extensions), it is not finalized, the license could expire, losing all the rights and with the obligation to ask for another one to complete the works.
+If, after obtaining the license, the works have not been completed within the established period, it is possible to request an extension of the license.
+If, despite the term granted by the extension (or extensions), the work is not finalized, the license could expire, resulting in the loss of all rights and the obligation to request another one to complete the works.